 As a result of increasing interest in the opportunity to grow durable timber, NZDFI have had support from landowners in other regions who have planted trials to test the adaptability of durable eucalypts on other sites.
-This has included trials being established in Northland, Bay of Plenty, Waikato, Taranaki, Horizons-Manawatu, Tasman and Canterbury regions.
+This includes trials established in Northland, Bay of Plenty, Waikato, Taranaki, Horizons-Manawatu, Tasman and Canterbury regions.
 Many of these trials have been successful and demonstrate there is wider potential to grow durable eucalypts in other NZ regions.